Ernesto Herrera (playwright)

 Ernesto Herrera (1889–1917) was a Uruguayan playwright, short story writer and journalist.

 Background

-Herrera was a dyed in the wool anarchist and a prolific writer of short stories and plays, featuring large on the Uruguayan literary scene from his late teens until his premature death at the age of twenty-seven.
+Herrera was a steadfast anarchist and a prolific writer of short stories and plays, featuring large on the Uruguayan literary scene from his late teens until his premature death at the age of twenty-seven.
 His first publication, Su Majestad el Hambre: Cuentos Brutales, was a collection short stories linked around the central themes of poverty and hunger, laying bare the author’s anger at the injustice and brutality he witnessed in contemporary Uruguayan society, and depicting a world in which desperation and violence go hand in hand.
 His most famous work for the stage was El león ciego (The Blind Lion), published in 1911.

 He travelled to Europe on several occasions, mainly visiting Spain, Portugal and France.